 Family.
 Hard work.
 Doing right.

-These form the foundation upon which two La Vernia brothers are building a legacy — not only for their families, but for their community.
+These form the foundation upon which The McBee family are building a legacy — not only for their families, but for their community.

-“We have both adopted the idea that giving as much as we can has rewarded us many times over in many ways,” Levi explained.
+“We have both adopted the idea that giving as much as we can has rewarded us many times over in many ways,” one of the owners explained in an interview shortly after the Den opened.
 “To be greedy or selfish creates heartaches and headaches.
 Do what’s right for others before yourself and no one can ever point a finger at you that you are unworthy of blessings or happiness.””